 If you missed out on an employment opportunity, benefits, a promotion, or were forced out of your job due to pregnancy, you could be entitled to take legal action.
 Pregnant women subjected to discrimination in the workplace have the opportunity to protect and enforce their rights through a pregnancy discrimination charge or lawsuit.

-The Tennessee labor attorneys at the Employment and Consumer Law Group have extensive experience fighting for victims of pregnancy discrimination in the workplace.
+The Tennessee labor attorneys at the Employment and Commerce Law Group have extensive experience fighting for victims of pregnancy discrimination in the workplace.
 Our lawyers will fiercely advocate for your interests and help you hold the appropriate party accountable if your rights have been violated.

 Contact us today for a confidential, free consultation with a skilled pregnancy discrimination lawyer.

 Pregnancy discrimination is a type of sex discrimination.
 It happens when an employer discriminates against a person because they are expecting a child or experiencing health problems related to their pregnancy.

 The Pregnancy Discrimination Act (PDA) prohibits discrimination based on pregnancy in every aspect of employment.
 Employers cannot decide on hiring, firing, pay, promotions, job opportunities, layoffs, training, or medical leave based on a woman’s pregnancy.

 When an employer fails to treat pregnant employees in accordance with the law, a worker can sue for discrimination.
 If you have questions about whether you can file a pregnancy discrimination lawsuit, talk to an attorney right away.

 How Do I Know If I Have Been Discriminated Against Because of My Pregnancy?

 Let’s look at some of the ways employers discriminate against pregnant workers.
 If you have experienced any of the following, you may be entitled to take legal action against your employer for pregnancy discrimination:

 - Your employer verbally harassed you due to your pregnancy.